jhonfe64/Saving_links_App/README.md

-### To clone the repository and run the porject it please follow this instructions
+### To clone the repository and run the porject, please follow this instructions:

 - Clone the repository https://github.com/jhonfe64/Saving_links_App.git
 - Use npm i to install all dependences